| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 What is a balanced daily meal plan & its importance?

-The body performs many important functions every day like repairing of tissues, generating energy and addressing infections.
+The body performs many essential functions every day, including tissue repair, generating energy and addressing infections.
 All these processes are dependent on food acquired nutrients.
 A balanced diet helps to:

 • Check healthy body weight.